 Is success for Burl mainly measured in how many units you’re able to ship, or are there other factors?

 As someone who used to be a recording engineer and producer in Santa Cruz, working in the industry was frustrating because my town was a small market and your efforts can go nowhere in a place like that.
 Had I gone to Nashville or LA, things might have been different.
 So after my band, I decided to focus on Burl, and now our gear is used on a large portion of today’s music.
 Every year, a number of Grammy-nominated albums are created with Burl gear.
 An example is Chris Stapleton, who’s been working on many multi-platinum records out of Nashville.
 It’s all done with the Mothership, and mastered and cut to vinyl using Burl products.
 All of that is very satisfying for me.
 It’s an accomplishment for us to have survived this long, since 2006.
 We survived the economic downturn of that era, and now we have a company that’s well-respected and helps artists make records that people want to listen to.
 In the end, what matters is what people want to listen to.
-Back in the day, the oldies were the oldies and you only got to listen to what was released at the time and played on radio.
-But I grew up in the 70s, when music was great, so it was no problem to listen to Stevie Wonder, Bill Withers, Elton John, Led Zeppelin and The Rolling Stones.
+Back in the day, you could only listen to what was released at the time and played on radio.
+But I grew up in the 70s, when music was great, so it was no problem to listen to Stevie Wonder, Elton John, and The Rolling Stones.
 But now, new music has to compete against old music, and the vast majority of the market is now older music.
 When younger people get a taste of that older music, it’s only then that they realize how questionable some of today’s music can be.
 So Burl wants to make music that can be ranked among the legends of the past, and I think that’s what we’ve accomplished.

 With pre-amps, converters, control room monitors and a mix bus among your products, is there any temptation for Burl to make a recording console?